Triplkrypl/avr-net-enc28j60/README.md

 // function called if new tcp client is connecting into AVR, it is like firewall,
 // library listen on all TCP ports you can specify witch port is accepted or not
 // you have to return:
-// NET_HANDLE_RESULT_DROP drop new conenction without any response for sender
+// NET_HANDLE_RESULT_DROP drop new connection without any response for sender
 // NET_HANDLE_RESULT_OK accept new connection and allow established connection
-// NET_HANDLE_RESULT_REJECT not allow established conenction and library send icmp unreachable packet unsigned char TcpOnNewConnection(const unsigned char connectionId){
+// NET_HANDLE_RESULT_REJECT not allow established connection and library send icmp unreachable packet unsigned char TcpOnNewConnection(const unsigned char connectionId){
  if(TcpGetConnection(connectionId)->port != 80){
   return NET_HANDLE_RESULT_DROP;